LTV Calculator: Mortgage Bands, Rate Tiers and Deposit Steps

 How the LTV Calculator Works

-The loan to value ratio is the loan amount divided by the property's purchase price or current market value, expressed as a percentage.
-Buying a £400,000 home with a £40,000 deposit means borrowing £360,000, which gives an LTV of 90%.
-Buying the same property with an £80,000 deposit means borrowing £320,000, giving an LTV of 80%.
+Loan to value is your mortgage amount divided by the property’s price or value, shown as a percentage.
+Buy a £400,000 home with a £40,000 deposit and you borrow £360,000, an LTV of 90%.
+A larger £80,000 deposit cuts the loan to £320,000, an LTV of 80%.

 Lenders work to maximum LTV thresholds.
 Most UK residential lenders cap at 95% LTV for standard purchases, while buy-to-let mortgages typically cap at 75% to 80%.
 The lower your LTV, the more lender options open up and the more competitively rates are typically priced.
 Pair this calculation with the how much you can borrow tool to size up the affordability picture before applying.